Pruthviraj-Patil-1434/CampusJot/README.md

 - **👥 Collaborative Groups**: Create secure workspaces for your classes.
 Join a group with a unique Group Name and Group ID.
 - **🗂️ Subject-Based Organization**: Organize your group's content into distinct folders for different subjects, keeping your workspace tidy and easy to navigate.
 - **✍️ In-Browser Note Editor**: Create new text files and edit them directly in the browser with real-time collaboration.
-- **📤 Upload Existing Files**: Easily upload existing documents, PDFs, and images to share with your group members.
+- **📤 Upload Existing Files**: Easily upload existing text documents,share with your group members.
 - **🔐 Secure Verification System**: User accounts are protected by email and password verification, ensuring that only registered users can access the platform.

 ---